March 11, 2024

 Auditors and financial analysts can quickly trace the line items of an indirect cash flow statement using the other financial reports for the period.
 In addition, there is no need to reconcile cash generated from operations.

-The indirect cash flow method
+Indirect cash flow method example

 Below is an example of a cash flow statement that utilizes the indirect method.